- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Some of the most common symptoms of PCOS include:

 - Irregular periods that come every few months, not at all, or too frequently

 - Extra hair on the face or other parts of the body, called hirsutism (her-suit-is-em)

 - Patches of dark skin on the back of the neck and other areas, called acanthosis nigricans(“a-can-tho-sis ni-gri-cans”)

 Could I have PCOS?

-If you have some or all of the above signs, you might have PCOS.
-There can be other reasons why you might have signs; however, only your health care provider can tell for sure.
+If you have some or all of the above symptoms, you might have PCOS.
+There can be other reasons why you might have these symptoms; however, only your health care provider can tell for sure.

 What causes PCOS?